GabrieleDed/bored/README.md

                 GET /api/activity?minaccessibility=:minaccessibility&maxaccessibility=:maxaccessibili - Find an event with a specified accessibility in an inclusively constrained range (http://www.boredapi.com/api/activity?minaccessibility=0&maxaccessibility=0.1)

-                400 Bad Request - The server cannot or will not process the request due to an apparent client error (e.g., malformed request syntax, size too large, invalid request message framing, or deceptive request routing). (incorrect price)
+                400 Bad Request - The server cannot or will not process the request due to an apparent client error (e.g., malformed request syntax, size too large, invalid request message framing, or deceptive request routing). (incorrect price, accesability)

                 404 Not Found - The requested resource could not be found but may be available in the future.
 Subsequent requests by the client are permissible.